psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 ---
 TEXT

+The memorial was unveiled by Lady Isabel Atherley.

 ![](../images/BL_9000057_18800710_046_0021.png)
 The Graphic - UNVEILING THE MONUMENT TO THE OFFICERS AND CREW OF H.M.S.
 EURYDICE IN SHANKLIN CEMETERY, ISLE OF WIGHT  -  Saturday 10 July 1880